System of Porous Medium Equations: Introduction

 even though all components of $\bold{u}$ are greater than corresponding components of $\bold{v}$ initially:

-In this paper, we are going to show the asymptotic large time behaviour of density function $u^i$, $\left(1\leq i\leq k\right)$, and we will also find harnack type inequality for $u^i$, $\left(1\leq i\leq k\right)$, when all components of $\bold{u}=\left(u^1,\cdots,u^k\right)$ are equivalent to each other in the sense that
+In this paper, we are going to show the asymptotic large time behaviour of density function $u^i$, $\left(1\leq i\leq k\right)$, and we will also find Harnack type inequality for $u^i$, $\left(1\leq i\leq k\right)$, when all components of $\bold{u}=\left(u^1,\cdots,u^k\right)$ are equivalent to each other in the sense that

 for some positive constants $C^{ij}>c^{ij}>0$.\\ When $k=1$, the equation in \eqref{eq-main-equation-of-system} is called the porous medium equations or slow diffusion equation for $m>1$, heat equation for $m=1$ and fast diffusion equation for $m<1$.
 Large number of literatures on asymptotic behaviours and regularity theories of solutions of the fast diffusion and porous medium equations can be found.
-We refer the readers to the paper \cite{BBDGV, HK1, HK2, HKs, Va2} for the asymptotic behaviour, to the paper \cite{CF1, CF2, CF3, CVW, CW, DH, Di, HU, KL3} for regularity theory of the fast and slow diffusion equations.
+We refer the readers to the paper \cite{BBDGV, HK1, HK2, HKs, Va2} for the asymptotic behaviour, to the paper \cite{CF1, CF2, CF3, CVW, CW, DH, Di, HU, KL2} for regularity theory of the fast and slow diffusion equations.\\ There are also many studies on the degenerate parabolic system with an equation similar to the one in \eqref{eq-main-equation-of-system}.
+In \cite{Yi}, they derived the degenerate parabolic system